 The course takes the human parts of Biology, Chemistry, Physics and Psychology and Sociology syllabuses and applies them to a sporting context.
 Students will learn how all the systems of the body work together to produce the movements required in our favourite sports, whilst discovering how the brain interprets and processes information to initiate these skills.
 Finally students will look at sport in the wider context of the world and discuss the impacts of nutrition, training, technology, drugs and genetics on sport.
 This is a comprehensive and interesting course for anyone pursuing a Sports Science, Sports Psychology or Physiology based degree at University.

-STANDARD & HIGHER LEVEL UNITS ADDITIONAL HIGHER LEVEL UNITS Core Subjects: Anatomy Exercise & Physiology Energy Systems Movement Analysis Skill in Sport Measurement and evaluation of Human Further Anatomy The Endocrine System Fatigue Optional Units (two from): Optimizing physiological performance Psychology of sport Physical activity and health Nutrition for sport, exercise and health Friction and Drag Skill Acquisition and Analysis Genetics and Athletic Performance Exercise and Immunity
+STANDARD & HIGHER LEVEL UNITS ADDITIONAL HIGHER LEVEL UNITS Core Subjects: Anatomy Exercise & Physiology Energy Systems Movement Analysis Skill in Sport Measurement and evaluation of Human Performance Further Anatomy The Endocrine System Fatigue Friction and Drag Skill Acquisition and Analysis Optional Units (2 out of 3): Genetics and Athletic Performance Exercise and Immunity Optimising Performance (Altitude, Heat, Cold, Drugs) Sports Psychology Sports and Health